adityachawla005/cryptonite_taskphase_Aditya/TP2/Reverse Engineering/picoCTF/vault-door/vault-door-4.md

 Approach

 - step 1<br>
-We have been the given the script of the flag characters encoded in all number systems like hexadecimal,octal etc.
+We have been the given the script of the flag characters encoded in all number systems like hexadecimal,octal etc.We can use type casting to get flag characters.

 ```
 import java.util.*;